c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 - `_value`: Single underscore indicates "private by convention" - not enforced by the interpreter but signals "for internal use"
 - `__value`: Double underscore triggers name mangling (becomes `_ClassName__value`) to avoid naming conflicts in inheritance
 - `__value__`: Double underscore prefix and suffix indicates special methods controlled by Python (magic/dunder methods)
-  - for exemple, the `__str__` method will control how the object will be casted to a str
+  - for example, the `__str__` method will control how the object will be casted to a str
 - `value_`: Trailing underscore is often used to avoid conflicts with Python keywords (e.g., `class_`)

 ## Using AI is now one of the best ways to learn Python
 Claude by Anthropic is currently the best model to learn Python (you may use another model if the guidelines of your company requires it).
-These are very good exemples of the quality of answers that Claude provides.
+These are very good examples of the quality of answers that Claude provides.
 This is far better than what the current enshittified web would give to you.
 ### `What is the difference between a Python iterator, iterable, and generator?`
 #### Python Iterators, Iterables, and Generators